amrrs/Automated-Top-News-Stories-Email/README.md

 * Make sure your file path in the .bat file is rightly referenced to the Py file
 * Use Windows Task Scheduler to automate the email as per your wish

+### Further Improvements:

+* Adding Links along with the Stories Headlines